A Writer’s first critic.

 “Prejudice is dangerous to write about.”

 My brother and I went to Delungra Public School.
 Mum remembered the day when we came home talking about how the two Aboriginal children in our class were supposedly ‘different’.
-I cannot remember who’d pointed it out (it was not one of the teachers), but it proves that racism is not born, it is learned.
+I cannot remember who’d pointed it out, but it proves that racism is not born, it is learned.

 Mum dealt with the potential for us to develop certain prejudices by highlighting how other people thought the kids of the man who cleared the ‘dunny’ (the old ‘night soil’ man) were ‘dirty’, and that was just ridiculous, and we should just forget anything people like that said.

 Less than ten kilometres from our farm was a hall at Myall Creek, where our parents played social tennis.
 There was a set of old swings, stands of willow and pepper trees, and the shallows of Myall Creek itself.

 Sometime before I turned seven, I can recall mum saying, in between tennis matches, that a group of Aboriginal people had been herded over a nearby cliff by white settlers, long ago.